Establishing, monitoring and maintaining bank or building society accounts for customers

 • Misunderstanding the scope of regulatory requirements, such as assuming that only large transactions need reporting under anti-money laundering rules, when smaller, patterned activities may also require scrutiny.

 • Misconception: Regulation is just bureaucracy.
-Correction: Regulation protects consumers and maintains market stability.
-Understanding FCA principles and TCF is essential for ethical practice and avoiding penalties.
+Correction: Regulation protects consumers and maintains market integrity; understanding it is essential for compliance and avoiding penalties, not just a tick-box exercise.

 Frequently Asked Questions